lyySpace/DBMS_FinalProj/docs/diary.md

 [2025-11-26 11:35]
 There are several bugs after modifying the user entity.
 I fixed them one by one.
 I shouldn't push the temporary broken code to the main repository.

+[2025-11-26 17:42]
+I change the schema again, deleting the is_deleted boolean column and adding deleted_at timestamp column instead.
+This is more flexible for future use.
+If deleted_at is '9999-12-31 23:59:59', then the user is not deleted.
+Otherwise, the user is deleted.
+Besides, I'll design a function to automatically purge the deleted user after 1 year.
+This function would be placed at /modules/scheduler/tasks.